-The doctor will ask you and your child questions about what has happened so far before they check your child for any signs of harm.
+The doctor will ask you and your child questions about what’s happened so far before they check your child for any signs of harm.
 If you have any questions, you can ask the doctor at the time.
 The doctor may also speak to the social worker or police officer involved in the case.

-- Any illness your child has had
+- any illness your child has had

-- Their birth history
+- their birth history

-- Their development
+- their development

-- Their immunisations (jabs)
+- immunisations (jabs)

-- Their behaviour and progress at school
+- their behaviour and progress at school

-- The family history
+- the family history.

-What can I bring to the appointment?
+What should I bring to the appointment?

 - your child’s medical records

-- your child’s favourite toys or books
+- their favourite toys or books

 - a snack or drink for your child

-- a list of any concerns or questions you have
+- a list of any concerns or questions you have.

 What happens afterwards?

-At the end of the assessment the doctor will explain what will happen next, to you and your social worker.
+At the end of the assessment the doctor will explain what will happen next to you and your social worker.

 The doctor will then write a report and send it to your GP and social services/police.
 This report and the hospital records may be used as evidence in court if necessary.